hujingzzz/ainews/_posts/2025-06-13-gemini-gmail.md

 ---
 layout: post
-title: Gemini can now be used in Gmail to help you automatically summarize long mails, generate recommendations and drafts for e-mail responses.
+title: Gemini I can do it now.
+Gmail Used It'll help you synthesize your long e-mails.Generate mail response recommendations and drafts
 date: 2025-06-13 12:00:00 +0800
 category: Frontier Trends
 thumbnail: /style/image/gemini-gmail_1.jpg